 Buy a Sacrifice calligraphy wall scroll here!

-Start your custom “Sacrifice” project by clicking the button next to your favorite “Sacrifice” title below...
+Personalize your custom “Sacrifice” project by clicking the button next to your favorite “Sacrifice” title below...

 犧牲 means sacrifice in Chinese, Japanese Kanji, and old Korean Hanja.

 There is a suggestion in this word that this regards sacrificing your life.

 In original and ancient Chinese, this word referred to sacrificial animals.
-It can still have this meaning in Buddhist context.
+It can still have this meaning in a Buddhist context.

 獻身 is used to describe being so devoted to something that you will make sacrifices for that goal/thing/person.
-You can also translate this word as any of the following:

-This can be a dedication to or for someone, but more often is used in reference to a dedication or making sacrifices for your country, public service, or a cause.
+This can be a dedication to or for someone but is often used as a dedication or making sacrifices for your country, public service, or a cause.
 For instance, an Olympic athlete makes great sacrifices to train in his/her sport for their country and compatriots.